-At the end of the day, Instagram is all about the visuals.
+At the end of the day, Instagram marketing is all about the visuals.
 The quality of your photos will be the differentiating factor when it comes to gaining Instagram followers, getting them interested in your brand and what it's about, and showing off the human side of your business.

 But the hard work doesn't end once you've taken that beautiful photo and edited it to perfection.
 The caption of your post is where you can give a voice to that visual content.